Skip to main content

 Here's how reverse charge VAT works when filing a tax return.
 The buyer makes the declaration of both their purchase (input VAT) and the supplier’s sale (output VAT) in their VAT return.
 These two declarations offset each other from a cash payment point of view, and the tax agency has full visibility of the transactions.

-In their tax return, the buyer is essentially showing: “Hey!
+Rebecca Retailer includes this purchase and the reverse charged tax in her reports when she files her next tax return.
+The purchase likely counts as a business expense.
+In such tax returns, the buyer is essentially showing: “Hey!
 I bought this, and here’s how much tax I owe on it.
-But I bought it for my business, so I’d get the tax back anyway.
-I’ll just keep the money in the first place.”
+But I bought it for my business, and I’d get the tax back anyway.
+So I’ll just keep the money in the first place.”
 It’s a declaration and a refund all at once.

 Obviously reverse charge simplifies the tax process for suppliers and buyers, but there’s another reason governments like to adopt it.